Is It Safe to Click my Own Back or Neck?

 What sort of education does a chiropractor or physiotherapist have?

 To become a qualified chiropractor involves undergoing a four or five year undergraduate degree programme where students learn to diagnose, treat and rehabilitate a wide range of disorders affecting the musculoskeletal system.
 They will also learn how to take and read x-rays, as well as interpret MRI scans.
 Once graduated chiropractors will continue their professional development with additional training.
 To become a qualified physiotherapist involves a three year undergraduate programme or a two year Masters programme for someone who has a relevant degree such as sports science.
 The focus is not just on the treatment and management of the musculoskeletal disorders.
 But will learn how to rehabilitate other disorders such as cardiac and respiratory conditions.
 This is something chiropractors or osteopaths are not trained to do.
 Physiotherapist do get good training opportunities in their post graduate training working within the NHS.

 So who should I see about my back or neck pain?

 The answer to that question is it doesn’t matter.
 As long as you find a good chiropractor or physiotherapist, they will both help you with your lower back or neck pain.
-If you would like to find out a bit more about what I can do to help you, follow this link to our website.
+If you would like to find out a bit more about what I can do to help you, have a look at the Lushington Chiropractic website.

 Thanks for reading.